PLA-GOE/Thromsom/README.md

 It is recommended to save Mask and Normalized Scan for later analysis.

 python3 main.py -stats enables the automated analysis.
-It required all former images:
+It requires all former images:
 1. The normalized scan
 2. The mask
 3. The original Dicom.